 Leave the piano lid open

 As with any other appliance or equipment, be sure to secure the piano well before transporting it.
 This includes locking or securing the lid and other parts that may come loose during transport.
 Otherwise, its delicate ivory keys and other internal parts may be damaged.
 You may not realize it, but these components are extremely costly to repair or replace.
 Therefore, be careful with them just as you would the entire piano itself.
+You should take care of them as well as you would take care of moving furniture.

 Load the piano last